 Filing Property Transfer Tax for Legal Professionals

-Note to legal professionals: A new Property Transfer Tax Return (v.29) is in effect on November 27, 2017.
-Refer to our resources on the right to learn more about the new return, including the Adobe Acrobat versions compatible with the tax return.
+Note to legal professionals: A new Property Transfer Tax Return (v.30) is in effect on February 21, 2018.
+Refer to our Property Transfer Tax Return Guide to find out what has changed on the return.

 Where transactions involve Canadian citizens and permanent residents, their identity must be verified using official government issued identification.